 If STATUS is Continue, the client is expected to continue the request by sending the following protocol and receiving the indicated response from the server.
 This continues until STATUS is set to either Success or Denied.

-->

 more-authorization-data: STRING8

-=>

-status: { Success, Continue, Denied }
+status: { Success, Continue, Denied } more-authorization-data: LISTofBYTE

-more-authorization-data: LISTOfBYTE

-more-authorization-data: LISTOIBYTE

 Once the connection has been accepted and STATUS is Success, the request is complete.